ad-freiburg/pfaedle/README.md

 # Evaluation

-You may run an entire evaluation of our testing datasets Vitoria-Gasteiz and Stuttgart with
+You may run an entire evaluation of our testing datasets Vitoria-Gasteiz, Paris, Switzerland and Stuttgart with

 ```